 After flying back to Kathmandu, head straight to Bhaktapur.
 This is one of the old kingdoms of the Kathmandu Valley, and despite damage in the 2015 earthquake, remains one of the best places to experience Newari culture.
 The Newars are one of the original ethnic groups of the Kathmandu Valley, and their distinct carving, metalwork, and pottery are all on display in Bhaktapur.
 It is one of Nepal’s most impressive UNESCO World Heritage Sites.

 Day 7: Bhaktapur and Patan

-It’s worth getting up early in Bhaktapur to appreciate the warm early morning light on the red-hued buildings, and to witness the local people perform their puja (worship).
+It’s worth getting up early in Bhaktapur to appreciate the warm early morning light on the red-hued buildings and to witness the local people perform their puja (worship).
 For breakfast, seek out some delicious juju dhau, or ‘king curd’.
-This creamy yoghurt is a specialty of Bhaktapur, and many people say it’s the best yogurt in Nepal.
+This creamy yogurt is a specialty of Bhaktapur, and many people say it’s the best yogurt in Nepal.

 Day 8: A Visit to Namobuddha

 After Boudhanath, the little town of Namobuddha is the second most important Tibetan Buddhist site in Nepal and has long attracted pilgrims.
 Located just outside the Kathmandu Valley, a colorful monastery and stupa is perched at the end of a ridgeline.
 Today you can choose to just relax at the Namobuddha Eco-Resort (which makes delicious vegetarian food from their own organic vegetable garden) and enjoy the mountain views on the skyline, or take a short hike up and down the hills around the town.